DCSS 2024 Panel Preview: How to Build + Operate Affordable Housing More Sustainably - Wells + Associates

 “Low-income households, 60% of the Area Medium Income (AMI) or below, are disproportionately more likely to be energy burdened than non-low-income households.
 Energy efficiency is a way to tackle the challenges of high energy costs.” – Jordi Fabian, P.E., APAH

-Low-income housing tax credits as well as other state sources such as Housing Innovations in Energy Efficiency (HIEE) require us to implement and also allows us to fund sustainable improvements for our new construction and rehab developments which ultimately provides for a reduction in energy costs which is an ultimate benefit for our residents.
+Low-income housing tax credits as well as other state sources such as Housing Innovations in Energy Efficiency (HIEE) require us to implement and also allow us to fund sustainable improvements for our new construction and rehab developments which ultimately allows for a reduction in energy costs which is an ultimate benefit for our residents.

 So how does this work?